roguewatt/via-framework/README.md

 Testing follows the same input eligibility rule as training.
 A model may be evaluated through historical inference or used for live prediction.

-- Each test or live sample has one Reference Time.
+- Each test or live sample has one Sample As-of Time.
-- Only input records satisfying `Issue Time ≤ Reference Time` are eligible.
+- Only input records satisfying `Issue Time ≤ Sample As-of Time` are eligible.
-- Future covariates are allowed when their record versions were issued by the Reference Time.
+- Future covariates are allowed when their record versions were issued by the Sample As-of Time.
 - Future or unavailable realised target values must not be used as model inputs.
 - Realised targets are attached only for scoring after predictions have been generated.
 - For a fixed-model backtest, the completed model is frozen before the first test sample.